taegyeong-lee/WatchCoach_ML/README.md

 - test : test code about image processing and other source
 - trashes : test code but i can recycle this code
 - object_detection : model for machine learning
-- raspberrypi : test code for raspberrypi testing
+- raspberrypi_process : test code for raspberrypi_process testing